 Contains: Dataset access

-Evaluating the potential implications of longitudinal dams for local residents, recreational anglers and boaters and shipping professionals: the perfect starting point for a participatory monitoring project!
+Evaluating the potential implications of river interventions for local residents, recreational fishermen, boaters and shipping professionals: the perfect starting point for a participatory monitoring project!

 15/06/2017 by Laura Verbrugge et al.